Things to Do in San Francisco this April

 Bay to Breakers

 Of all of San Francisco’s unique traditions, none captivates the entire city the way Bay to Breakers does.
 It’s an annual testament to the creativity, community and resilience that make San Francisco such a popular destination.
 The race began in 1912 and is now recognized as the longest consecutively run foot race in the world.
 It is also one of the most creative.
 Whether it’s a pink gorilla or a cadre of runners dressed as Wonder Woman, participants try to outdo one another by crafting some truly outrageous costumes every year.
 Need some inspiration?
 Here are a few of our favorites.
-Registration is now open.
 The race is May 19.
 These are the best areas to stay for Bay to Breakers.